 One such theory is that which has developed around the term ‘actant’.

 Actant: a history of the term

 The structuralist semiotician A.J.
 Greimas was the first to invoke the term actant in connection with narrative.
 However, he did not invent the word.
-In developing his actantial typology Greimas drew on the syntactic theories of Lucien Tesnière who, in Elements de syntaxe structurale (1959), likened a sentence to a little drama.
+In developing his actantial typology Greimas drew on the syntactic theories of Lucien Tesnière who, in Elements de syntaxe structurale (1959), translated as Elements of Structural Semantics (2015), likened a sentence to a little drama.
 Greimas drew on the syntactic theories of Tesnière in order to re-characterise Propp’s ‘spheres of action’ as actants (Herman, 2000)

 For Tesnière, a sentence is like a drama.
 As a drama, it implies a process and, most often, actors and circumstances.
 The verb expresses the process.
 Actants are beings or things that participate in the process.
 Circumstants express the circumstances of the action (Melcuk, 2004).
 Tesnière acknowledged just three actantial grammatical functions: first actants (subjects), second actants (first objects), and third actants (second objects).
 Tesnière classified circumstants in the standard way, that is, according to the semantic content that they contribute to the clauses in which they appear, such as, temporal, locative, causal, final circumstances and those of manner, and so on.